 Jonathan looked up from his papers and smiled.
 How he loved her, his and Jennifer’s last minute kid.
 She never ceased to delight and amaze him.
 He leaned forward to look into that face so like Jennifer’s must have been at that age, but with his blue eyes.

 “Tell me something,” he began.

 “Why is it when you’re with your friends, and you talk about your mother, you refer to her as “Jennifer Hart” and not “my mom”?”

 J.J. looked down for a moment and rubbed at her forehead.
 A sly smile tugged at her lips as she realized that she had been overheard.
 She shifted position in the chair, and her father watched her squirm.

 “I’m just curious,” he reassured her.
 “I notice even with me, you don’t call her mom.
 You always say ‘My mother’.”

-J.J. raised her eyee to him.
+J.J. raised her eyes to him.
 She adored her father.
-He asked good questions that frequently made her have to think, and he always listened to her answers.
+He asked good questions, ones that made her have to think, and he always listened to her answers.
 She liked that he was smart, patient, and funny.

 Actually the two of them were kindred spirits: clever, mischievous, perceptive, and persistent.
 They could see humor in any situation.
 They also shared a passion for electronics and technology.

 “It’s hard to explain.”
 She shifted in the chair again, ending up in a position where she was directly facing him with her hands holding onto the wooden arms.
 “Do you remember the time, a couple of years ago, when I was ten, and I had that real bad fight at school?
 You know, when you had to come get me, and they sent me home afterward?”

 Another vivid memory.